masonphung/project_fake_reviews/README.md

 - Data visualization with `ggplot2`
   - Multiple plots with `gridExtra`
   - Custom color palette `nord`
+- My explanations in each steps and comments to the results

 ## THE REPO CONTAINS 3 FILES